salfel/sessionizer/README.md

 The configuration file is divided into two sections:

 - `search_paths`: A list of paths to search for projects.
+- `max_depth`: The maximum depth to search for projects.
 - `session`: The configuration for the session, global configuration can be overriden by local config.
 The session prefix has to be omitted if used in a local configuration file.
     - `active`: The name of the window to activate after starting the session.
 If not specified, the first window will be activated.
     - `windows`: A list of windows to create for each project.